changhyuni/ansible-enterprise/README.md

 # ansible-playbook
 I'm making a useful script for aws.
+Use 'extra variables' for variables.

 Information
 ---